bzigterman/bzigterman.github.io/projects/covid.md

 ## Case Acceleration

-As of Wednesday, the 14-day percent change in average new cases was:
+As of Thursday, the 14-day percent change in average new cases was:

 - -10% in Champaign County
 - -23% in Illinois
-- 1% in the United States
+- -8% in the United States
 - -15% worldwide

 <picture>